Azure/azure-sdk-for-rust/README.md

 ## Project Structure

 Each supported Azure service is its own separate crate.
-If a particular service provides logically separate sub-services (e.g., Azure Storage offers blob, queue, and table storage), these are exposed as cargo features of the service's crate.

 Building each crate should be as straight forward as `cargo build`, but check each crate's README for more specific information.